Video Production for Social Media – The Playbook

 3. Captions and text

 This is a small but important one.
 Most people that start watching your video will be watching with the sound off.
-That’s why captions and text overlays are so ubiquitous – in the absence of sound, they’re a great way to immediately communicate what your video is about and why people should watch it.
+That’s why captions and text overlays are so ubiquitous – they’re a great way to immediately communicate what your video is about and why people should watch it.
+In fact, you should include them even if there’s a high likelihood people will be watching with the sound on.
 Make sure to include them.

 4. Search is getting social

-As audiences increasingly seek out video content to answer questions or explain things (“How to…”), they’re also varying the places they go to look for that content and many now turn to social platforms like YouTube, Instagram and TikTok for this.
-This has opened up an opportunity to create social video that response to those queries.
+As audiences increasingly seek out video content to answer questions or explain things (“How to…”), they’re also varying the places they go to look for that content.
+Many now turn to social platforms like YouTube, Instagram and TikTok for this.
+This has opened up an opportunity to create social video that responds to those queries.
 This won’t be the right path for every brand, but it’s definitely one to consider as part of a broader content strategy.
 It’s particularly well-suited to providing informational content.

 You can use services like KeywordsEverywhere to identify gaps by comparing estimated search volume for certain words or phrases with the number of uploads that exist with those terms.
 High search volume and low uploads is a good bet for getting your content seen in response to search queries.